Medication Assisted Treatment (MAT) Training

 Physicians are required to complete an eight-hour training to qualify for a waiver to prescribe and dispense Buprenorphine (Drug Addiction Treatment Act of 2000).
 This training is certified by ASAM through which physicians are able to obtain the learning requirements necessary to obtain the waiver.
 This 8-hour course covers treating opioid use disorder using interactive, case-based learning and evidence-based practices.
 This course will provide the required 8 hours needed to obtain the waiver to prescribe buprenorphine in office-based treatment of opioid use disorders.
 ASAM is an approved provider by CSAT/SAMHSA of DATA 2000 training.

-All providers who attend will receive payment for the 8-hour session as detailed below.
 The training and after-training support will all be free of charge.

 Upon completion of this educational activity participants should be able to: